bytecodealliance/system-interface/README.md

 Everything in this crate is portable across popular POSIX-ish platforms and Windows.

-Many of the features correspond to features in [WASI], and are designed to work with [`cap-std`], however it's not specific to WASI or `cap-std` and doesn't depend on them.
+Many of `system-interface`'s features correspond to features in [WASI], and are designed to work with [`cap-std`], however it's not specific to WASI or `cap-std` and doesn't depend on them.
 To separate concerns, all sandboxing and capability-oriented APIs are left to `cap-std`, so this crate's features are usable independently.

 [`std`]: https://doc.rust-lang.org/std/
 [`cap-std`]: https://crates.io/crates/cap-std